SublimeText/Mustache/README.md

 # Sublime Mustache

-Mustache Syntax Definitions for Sublime Text
+Mustache Syntax Definitions and Snippets for Sublime Text 3